ZhiyangGeeZhou/ZhiyangGeeZhou.github.io/index.md

 ### INTERESTS

-- Functional/longitudinal data analysis
+- Functional data analysis (making inference from trajectories, images and other complex data structures)
-- Deep learning/neural networks
-- Transfer learning
+- Deep learning (capturing complex, non-linear patterns in data with multi-layer neural networks)
+- Transfer learning (improve the inference on a dataset by applying knowledge learned from different but related sources)
-- Survival analysis
+- Survival analysis (modeling time-to-event data and estimating survival probabilities)
-- Survey sampling
-- Tensor data analysis
+- Tensor data analysis (analyzing multi-dimensional array data to capture complex relationships and structures)
-- Design of experiments
+- Design of experiments (planning and analyzing experiments)

 ### PEER-REVIEWED